 A treasure trove of low FODMAP information all based around the scientific research.
 A Little Bit Yummy is the place for all low FODMAP information.
 Amazing recipes that are simple and creative and don’t cost the earth with input from dietitians so you know they are suitable.

 Reintroducing FODMAPs the only website dedicated to the reintroduction phase of the low FODMAP diet.
 Got a question on how to challenge and reintroduce FODMAPs?
 Check out the extensive FAQ section on the website.

 Low FODMAP Food Products

 All food products by FODY are certified low FODMAP by the Monash University programme.
-Their online store for low FODMAP food products currently ships to America and Canada.
+Their products are available in the USA & Canada (see here) and have recently started shipping low FODMAP products to the UK (see here).
 They also have great information on the website.